This post will share some of the best Mary Kay quotes.

 # 33: Hiring someone to free you from time consuming household tasks can be one of the best career decisions you’ll ever make.

 I love this idea.
 Delegate the time wasters so you can focus on activities that bring in more revenue.

-Work on tasks that actually make the cash register ring.
+Focus on tasks that make the cash register ring.
 Don’t confuse busy work with being productive.

 I’ve found this lesson to be spot on.
 You must set deadlines for yourself and stay on task.

 # 36: Without goals you can waste your entire life, with nothing to show but a feeling of frustration and dissatisfaction.

 Everyone should have written goals for their life.
 If you don’t have a goal, you have nothing to aim for.

 # 37: No matter what the final goal, it’s very important to set attainable daily goals – then meet them.